videlais/learning-react/chapter8/index.md

 ## Introducing Component Phases

 React has full control over when elements are rendered as part of components.
-As part of this control, it exposes three different *phases* defined as part of a process called *mounting*.
+As part of this control, it exposes three different *phases*.

 In React, HTML elements are *mounted* when they are added to the document and real DOM.
 This happens after a class component is created but before they are updated as part of using functionality like *setState()*.